Hesperian Health Guides

 Diarrhea + blood + no fever = amebas (amebic dysentery)

-A healthy adult can usually get better with just rehydration.
-But it is best to treat with antibiotics, especially young children or people who are already weak or sick.
+It is best to treat dysentry with antibiotics, especially young children or people who are already weak or sick.

 Shigella quickly becomes resistant to medications, so there is no one medicine that is best everywhere in the world.
 See Medicines, Tests, and Treatment (in development) to learn more about drug resistance.
 In most cases, ciprofloxacin will work, but check with your local health authority to learn the best treatment.